Error-In-Code/Coffee-Bean-Text/README.md

-# Text Editor
+# CoffeeBean Text Editor
-This is a simple text editor I made in Java.
-It isn't too useful, but I'm aiming at it being a replacement for most preinstalled text editors.
+A simple text editor coded in Java.
+It's open-source and easily modifiable.
+The code can be used by whoever would like to use it.

+The point of this is to provide an easy-to-understand jumping-off point for Java coders, and to hopefully be better than Notepad for Windows.

-Requirements:
+## Requirements:
 - Java 14 or later